 The renters are responsible for the general yard maintenance, raking, mowing, and are able to have flowers growing around the house and grow vegetables in a new garden they put in, plus some container gardening on the deck.
 They pay rent to a professional property management company and work with them when house maintenance and repairs are needed.
 The management company requires everyone to be on the lease and to provide proof of renter’s insurance.

 Syd comments, “I like that we are all on the lease, instead of one person subleasing to others, or living with an owner.
 When you share housing with people who are owners, they always have a certain authority about what happens – but don’t always admit it or know enough to state that upfront.
 Since we are all renting, the “social architecture” – or our day-to-day culture – is everybody’s say.
-We value communication.
+Housemates value communication.
 We like a sense of belonging and yet have a lot of individual autonomy.
 We celebrate diversity around a range of social issues, including relationship styles, gender identity (non-binary, fluid), dietary preferences, and would be considered by most to be extremely tolerant.
-We have our differences and we choose to listen and have needs and preferences respected, so that overall we get along.”
+As housemates we have our differences and we choose to listen and have needs and preferences respected, so that overall we get along.”

 Though they’ve agreed to share meals in principle, Syd says, “It’s the weakest link.”
 The food in the house is shared everything except “luxury” items, such as alcohol, take-out, or treats.
 Housemates shop as they want to, and receipts are worked out at the end of the month.
 Food and household items are always well stocked.
 We have very little food waste; what scraps there are get composted.
 Eating together can be casual, as in, “I’m making this, do you want to eat together?”
 Currently they are trying to have one sit-down meal together a week, on Sundays.
 When it happens, their meal always has sweet potatoes on the menu.
 It happened by accident, but now has become a light-hearted tradition.